- BA Combined Honours, Mathematics & Philosophy, University of Leeds (1972)

 - MA Photography, Falmouth University (2018–19)

-As Visiting Professor at the Leeds University Business School, I have a special interest in the privacy and organisational implications of Data and AI technologies.
-I work mainly with the Inter Disciplinary Ethics Applied Centre, Arts Faculty (IDEA.)
+I work mainly with the Inter Disciplinary Ethics Applied Centre, Arts Faculty (IDEA), wirth particular interest in Data Ethics and the Ethics of Photography.
 I am also involved with the Leading Minds project at the Centre, research into persuasion and communication, and its ethical implications for modern organisations.

-I am a Stakeholder Board member on the EU SHERPA project, which shapes the Ethical dimensions of smart information systems.
-Along with this, I am also on the Board of Advisors of digi.me, a world leading personal data start-up.
+I was a Stakeholder Board member on the EU SHERPA project, which shapes the Ethical dimensions of smart information systems.
+Along with this, I was also on the Board of Advisors of digi.me, a world leading personal data start-up.

 Previously, I led the team creating dunnhumby's partnerships with clients across the world. dunnhumby is the global leader in helping clients take customer focused and data-based business decisions.
 I also was Director on JV Boards on 3 continents (2006–2013.)